pineunity/apmec/doc/source/contributor/vnfd_template_parameterization.rst

 Key Summary
 -----------
 #.
-Parameterize your VNFD if you want to re-use for multiple VNF deployments.
+Parameterize your MEAD if you want to re-use for multiple VNF deployments.
 #.
 Identify parameters that would need to be provided values at deploy time
-   and substitute value in VNFD template with {get_input: <param_value_name>}, where 'param_value_name' is the name of the variable that holds the value in the parameters value file.
+   and substitute value in MEAD template with {get_input: <param_value_name>}, where 'param_value_name' is the name of the variable that holds the value in the parameters value file.
 #.
 Supply a parameters value file in yaml format each time during VNF